-In the spring of 2012, LOA conducted a Swainson's hawk nest survey of the Westlands Solar Park (WSP) in conjunction with the biological report prepared for the WSP Master Plan and Gen-Tie

-Corridors Program EIR.
+In the spring of 2012, LOA conducted a Swainson's hawk nest survey of the Westlands Solar Park (WSP) in conjunction with the biological report prepared for the WSP Master Plan and Gen-Tie Corridors Program EIR.
 The study area included the Project Site as well as accessible lands within a buffer of 10 miles from the WSP Master Plan area.
 These surveys took place on April 27 by Ms. Krakow and Ms. Jensen; May 3 by Ms. Krakow; and May 4 by Ms. Krakow and Mr. Cline.
 Accessible lands within the 10-mile radius were surveyed completely except for those lands previously surveyed by ESTEP Ecological Consulting (2011 and 2012).
 Four active Swainson's nests were observed, all occurring off-site.
 Active nests were revisited on May 24 by Ms. Krakow and Mr. Cline.
 Two nests were located to the northwest of the site in trees bordering a drainage located northwest of the Town of Huron, one nest was located to the southeast of the site just east of Kettleman City in a stand of eucalyptus trees, and one nest was located in a cottonwood tree located south of the southern limit of the WSP Master Plan area just off-site on the eastern side of the canal adjacent to the site near Quail Avenue.
 During the 2013-2015 spring surveys, this nest was observed to be in active use by a pair of breeding Swainson's hawks.
 This pair likely uses the WSP study area for foraging, and nesting on the Aquamarine site is unlikely due to absence of suitable nest trees.
-Although no known historic nests are along or within a half-mile of the Gen-Tie route, suitable nest trees do exist within a half-mile of the route.
+Although no known historic nests are along or within a half-mile of the Access Corridor, suitable nest trees do exist within a half-mile of the route.
 The four nests observed by LOA in 2012 were revisited on September 25, 2017 and April 9 and 10, 2018 (including a visit to nest #11 of the Estep report from 2017 on April 9, 10, and May 28, 2018).
 By September of 2017, nesting activity for the 2017 nesting season could not be confirmed, however, one nest was missing and presumed inactive for 2017.
 The 2018 nesting season appeared to be late, with surveys in April showing adults near known nesting areas, but not yet engaging in nesting activity.
 Active migration was observed on April 9, 2018 when over 100 Swainson's hawks were observed just off-site south of Nevada Avenue.
 On May 28, 2018, when the nest locations were revisited, only one of the five nest locations (one of which was previously missing) surveyed was an active nest, near Racine Avenue.
+These nest locations were checked again on May 29, 2019, where two nests were determined to be active in 2019, the one near Quail Avenue and the one near Racine Avenue.
+The western nest tree along Los Gatos Creek near Huron did not have a nest in the tree and the western nest tree had been removed as a part of a presumed creek flood protection project.
+Nest #11 from Estep's survey supported nesting ravens in 2019.
+Figure 5 illustrates known Swainson's hawk nest locations within the project vicinity.